Increasing the Pipeline of Underrepresented Scholars

 UNITE Predoctoral Research Enhancement Program

 The purpose of the UNITE Predoctoral Research Enhancement Program is to engage scholars interested in an academic career with an individualized research program under the mentorship of one or more UK professors, along with research career development activities.
 As a UNITE Predoctoral Fellow, this stipend will supplement existing or expected funding from the Graduate School, college, or department.
-The UNITE Predoctoral Research Enhancement Program will provide a $10,000 stipend over 9 months and $1,000 annually to support research related expenses for selected PhD students.
+The UNITE Predoctoral Research Enhancement Program provides a $10,000 stipend over 9 months and $1,000 annually to support research related expenses for selected PhD students.

-UNITE collaborated with the Office of the Vice President for Research to support the following 2021 Lyman T. Johnson postdoctoral fellowship awardees.
+UNITE collaborated with the Office of the Vice President for Research to support the following Lyman T. Johnson postdoctoral fellowship awardees.

-Dr. LeAnna T. Luney
+LeAnna T. Luney, PhD

 Dr. LeAnna T. Luney will join the University of Kentucky under the mentorship of Dr. Sarah LaCour and Dr. Gregory Vincent.
 Her postdoctoral position as a Lyman T. Johnson fellow will contribute to scholarship produced in the College of Education's Civil Rights Initiative.